-Depending on the level of obesity, if they were fairly obese, that my decision would be go along the lines of the hysterectomy.
-So if you factor in obesity, age, General, physical tone of musculature and their level of quality of bowel activity, I would look at all of those things and have a discussion and give them my view on it.
+Depending on the level of obesity, if they were fairly obese, my decision would be, go along the lines of the hysterectomy.
+So if you factor in obesity, age, general physical tone of musculature and their quality of bowel activity, I would look at all of those things and have a discussion and give them my view on it.
 Whether I think it's a good idea to have it or not.
 Quite a few factors we need to think about.

-And Silvia says she just got an email from a new patient that she hasn't seen yet saying that she had surgery for endometriosis resection and has some ongoing discomfort in her lower abdomen and groyne area.
+And Silvia says she just got an email from a new patient that she hasn't seen yet saying that she had surgery for endometriosis resection and has some ongoing discomfort in her lower abdomen and groin area.
 She's also struggling with bladder pain and constipation.
 And she says that's rather a lot.
 Any ideas as to what might be causing those symptoms?
 And is it a case of working on the different organs affected?
-Surgery was at the end of November last year?
+Surgery was at the end of November last year.

 Yes, so she's at a point where you could happily explore her pelvic area and abdomen without any consequences.
-And it will be worth four weeks down the line?
+And it would be worth exploring.

+Eight weeks down the line?

 Yeah, eight weeks down the line is fine.

 Okay.
 What would you expect to be the culprit?
-And only we can't go into an examination The culprit is going to be it's it's difficult.
+And I know we can't go into an examination and know what the culprit is going to be.

+It's difficult.
 But there could be adhesions.

-And in the presence of adhesions, what are you going to do you can't break down the adhesions, you can't read down the adhesions.
-All you can do in all these cases really is it's just if you like it's no different to your traditional MSK and that's one of the things I tried to put across to my students all the time.
+And in the presence of adhesions, what are you going to do, you can't break down the adhesions, so?

+You can't break down the adhesions.
+All you can do in all these cases really is, it's just, if you like, it's no different to your traditional MSK and that's one of the things I tried to put across to my students all the time.
 Visceral work is no different to MSK work.
-What are you trying to do if you've got a stiff shoulder you wind it around you if doing some soft tissue work, you're trying to get some circulation in the area trying to move it and stretch it and get it more mobilise.
+What are you trying to do if you've got a stiff shoulder, you wang it around, you're doing some soft tissue work, you're trying to get some circulation in the area, trying to move it and stretch it and get it more mobilised.
 You are doing exactly the same in these structures in here.

-I don't see your clinical notes i Wang his shoulder.
+I didn't see your clinical notes I wanged his shoulder around.

-waggle, waggle.
-But the essence of it you can even grasp.
-You want to stretch mobilise and tease those tissues around which enable everything around it all the fasciae all that the other connective tissue to make way for and accommodate for any restrictions and tensions in one direction.
-So that's kind of in the this'll work in a nutshell really?
+Waggle, waggle.
+But the essence of it you can grasp.
+You want to stretch, mobilise and tease those tissues around which enable everything around it, all the fasciae all the other connective tissue to make way for and accommodate for any restrictions and tensions in one direction.

-Okay, well, hopefully that will that will help
+Okay, well, hopefully that will help.